Leaflet/Leaflet/docs/examples/crs-simple/index.md

 ### Pixels vs. Map Units

 One common mistake when using `CRS.Simple` is assuming that the map units equal image pixels.
 In this case, the map covers 1000x1000 units, but the image is 2315x2315 pixels big.
-Different cases will call for one pixel = one map unit, or 64 pixels = one map unit, or anything. **Think in map units** in a grid, and then add your layers (`L.ImageOverlay`s, `L.Marker`s and so on) accordingly.
+Different cases will call for one pixel = one map unit, or 64 pixels = one map unit, or anything. **Think in map units** in a grid, and then add your layers (`ImageOverlay`s, `Marker`s and so on) accordingly.

 In fact, the image we're using covers more than 1000 map units - there is a sizable margin.
 Measuring how many pixels there are between the 0 and 1000 coordinates, and extrapolating, we can have the right coordinate bounds for this image: